-- metal and non-metal pipelines – for analyzing and monitoring the condition of pipeline transport
+- metal and non-metal pipelines – for analyzing and monitoring the condition of pipeline transfer

 - ground – for measuring the ground oscillations caused by seismic and man-made impact.

-In each case, the sensor installation has specifics.
+In each case, the sensor installation has certain specifics.

-It is least difficult to install a seismic receiver onto metal or concrete surface.
-In this scenario, the density of the body material of the sensor and the object hosting it is commensurable, as well as the acoustic speed within them – the wave does not reflect from interface at comparatively high oscillation frequencies.
+Seismic receiver mounting onto metal or concrete surface is very simple.
+In this case, the density of the sensor body material and the object are similar as well as the acoustic speed within them – the wave does not reflect from interface at comparatively high oscillation frequencies.

 Installation of Seismic Receivers on the Ground

-The seismic receiver installation on the ground using the matching link – the added mass – has simple rules: the lower the soil density, the greater must be the area of added oscillating mass, and dimensions of the intermediate link must be much less that the wavelengths of measured oscillations.
+The seismic receiver installation on the ground using the matching link (the added mass) has simple rules: the lower the soil density is, the greater should be the area of added oscillating mass, and dimensions of the intermediate link must be much less that the measured oscillations wavelength.

-Recommendations for Installing the Seismic Receivers on Metal Trusses
+Recommendations for Installing the Seismic Receivers on Metal Structures

-The seismic receiver is directly secured on the controlled structure with screws and nuts.
-The signal cable must be securely (to exclude vibration) attached to the structure along the entire length without slack and tension.
-To exclude climate impacts on the seismic receiver body, it shall be isolated from environmental exposure (temperature fluctuations, wind, humidity), e.g. by using light external casing filled with heat insulation material.
+The seismic receiver is directly mounted on the controlled structure with screws and nuts.
+The signal cable must be securely (so that to exclude vibration) attached to the structure along the entire length without slack and tension.
+To exclude climate influence on the seismic receiver body, it shall be isolated from environmental impacts (temperature fluctuations, wind, humidity), e.g. by using light external casing filled with heat insulation material.

-Bear in mind that each frequency has its own nodes and antinodes of oscillations.
-Therefore, to analyze the behavior of the whole structure during the tests, the measurements must be carried out at several points at once.
+Please note that each frequency has its own oscillations nodes and antinodes.
+Therefore, to analyze the behavior of the whole structure during the tests, the measurements must be carried out at several points simultaneously.

-Recommendations for Installing the Seismic Receivers on Concrete
+Recommendations for Mounting the Seismic Receivers on Concrete Surface

-For diagnosing oscillations of concrete structures, the analysis shall be performed at lower frequencies.
-The attachment methods are the same as for installation on metal, given that the screws can be tested.
+For the purpose of concrete structures oscillations research, the analysis shall be performed at lower frequencies.
+The mounting methods are the same as for installation on metal surfaces, given that the screws can be tested.
 Alternatively, the seismic receivers can be glued with further heat- and damp-proofing with bitumen.

-For monitoring seismic and man-made impact on tall buildings, one needs to know the dominating direction of external effects:
+For monitoring seismic and man-made impact on high buildings, one needs to know the external effect prevailing direction: